neams-th-coe/cardinal/doc/content/start.md

 NekRS does not use shared memory parallelism.

-For the special case of running SAM as the master application, you also need to pass `--app sam` on the command line to instruct Cardinal to build a `SamApp`.
+For the special case of running SAM as the master application, you also need to pass `--app SamApp` on the command line to instruct Cardinal to build a `SamApp`.

 ## Testing